Bryanston's Education Summit 2023: Not drowning but waving

-19/5/16: This week we welcome Bryanston's Deputy Head (Academic), Dr David James, with a blog on independent learning.
+Former Deputy Head (Academic), Dr David James, reflects on the importance of independent learning.

 Bryanston has a long commitment to promoting independent learning: in every weekly assignment period, correction period, and subject room, this approach is visible, pushing our pupils to take ever greater responsibility for their own learning.
 Of course, that does not mean that the teacher removes him or herself from the process.
 Instead, an effective teacher knows when to give direct instruction, and when to provide the appropriate levels of support the pupil needs to go beyond what is prescribed in the National Curriculum.